bfopengradient/Recommender_engine_test/README.md

 The main recommondation engine function along with the scraping function are contained in the artist class.
 That artist class is contained within the recommendation.py module.

-Some examples of the functions in action are contained within the recommender_examples.ipnpy notebook.
+Some examples of the functions in action are contained within the recommender_examples.ipynb notebook.